 - Make sure employees are comfortable.
 Indeed, rigid chairs and desks that make it difficult to type and work comfortably can make an employee less than enthused to go to work or to get anything done once he or she gets into the office.
 So, you would be much better off by investing in some decent back-supporting chairs and desks that are lined up to typing level.
 You may also want to open a few windows and blinds.
 Light and fresh air are two incredibly important and natural ingredients in the recipe for a motivated workforce.

 - Offer an incentive program.
 This is one of the best ways to motivate employees.
 If you have some kind of quote based system or if you have a sales floor that must make a certain number of sales every month, you may want to introduce an incentive program, like the one provided by Loyaltyworks.
 If you don’t give some kind of positive reinforcement for meeting a quota mark, it will be difficult to maintain a certain level of motivation.

 - Create a hierarchy.
 Humans naturally like to climb ladders.
 Everyone does it in life.
 Eventually you get to the top of the ladder, but you have to work for it.
 However, many businesses don’t have a ladder system.
 Having a ladder system in place can encourage employees to climb higher and higher.
 These can be management positions, team leader positions and more – just give your employee another rung to look forward to and they will be working harder than ever.

 - Open up channels of communication.
 Total transparency is critical in a business environment.
 If you create a huge divide between your employees, their motivation will suffer as a result.
 So, you want to encourage open lines of communication – between multiple different departments.
-Creating an air of transparency and honesty will greatly improve your workforce’s motivation, because they won’t always feel like they are working for nothing.
+Creating an air of transparency and honesty through an employee feedback software will greatly improve your workforce’s motivation, because they won’t always feel like they are working for nothing.